Precomp utilityCurrent version: Precomp v0.4.4, lprepaq v1.3, paq8o8pre v2 (01.09.2012)

 Check: First three bytes of file are CWS (instead of FWS for uncompressed files).

 DownloadPrecomp (Windows and Linux) v0.4.4: precomp.zip (879 KB)

 Note: Perhaps you'll be asked for MSVCR80.DLL.
 Download it here.

 prepaq v2 (aka paq8o8pre v2, including source): paq8o8pre.zip (311 KB)

 Old versionsPrecomp is not backwards compatible.
-If you want to recompress some PCF file made with a different version of Precomp, you'll have to download it here:
+If you want to recompress some PCF file made with a different version of Precomp, you'll have to use the binaries of the older versions: